What Is an Approval Process?

 - Rejected: If rejected, the proposal is terminated.

-- Drug Labeling: The FDA reviews the official drug labelling and edits it to ensure the proper messaging and communication to health care professionals and consumers.
+- Drug Labeling: The FDA reviews the official drug labeling and edits it to ensure the proper messaging and communication to health care professionals and consumers.

 - Facility Inspection: The FDA performs an inspection of the facilities where the drug will be manufactured to ensure safety.